Ground source heat pumps explained Ground source heat pumps - trial results

 In order to investigate how well air source heat pumps and ground source heat pumps perform, the Energy Saving Trust (EST), one of the leading organisation on helping people save energy, has run a trial on 83 different heat pumps installed in the UK.

 In phase one, the EST monitored 54 ground source heat pumps and 29 air source heat pumps in UK properties over a 12-month period from 2008 to 2009, to identify which factors affect how well a heat pump works and to better understand how households are actually using heat pump technology.
 See our guides on ground source heat pumps and air source heat pumps to understand more about how they work.

 Heat pump trial – key findings

 Many systems appeared to be installed incorrectly, and control systems were generally complicated.
-The trial came to the following conclusions:
+Phase one of the trial came to the following conclusions:

 - Design and installation.
 There was a big variation in performance, with several early heat pumps incorrectly designed or installed.

 - Simplicity.
 The best heat pumps tended to be the simplest in design and scope.

 - Hot water.
 It's unclear whether using a ground source heat pump to also produce hot water impacts overall efficiency.